 The below intel is provided for informational purposes only and is not intended to serve as investment advice.
 Actual results and bus performances will differ.
 Mention of third-party entities or vendors does not indicate an endorsement by the Nevada Clean Energy Fund.

 The information below is based on intel from bus OEMs and lessons learned from other school districts that have electrified.
 Reach out to us at firstname.lastname@example.org for more information and to take advantage of our free technical support.

-Today, the upfront cost of an electric school bus is 2-3x its diesel counterparts, but can yield significant (60-90%) fuel and maintenance cost savings throughout the life of the bus.
+Today, the upfront cost of an electric school bus is 2-4x its diesel counterparts, but can yield significant (60-90%) fuel and maintenance cost savings throughout the life of the bus.
 Electric school bus costs are expected to reach parity with diesel bus costs as bus OEMs scale manufacturing and as lithium-ion battery prices continue to decline.
-In the meantime, government incentives, namely the US EPA's Clean School Bus Program, have the potential to make electric school buses significantly more cost effective than diesel buses.
+In the meantime, government incentives are available that can make electric school buses significantly more cost effective than diesel buses.
 This is in addition to the significant health and performance benefits of electric buses.

 The Nevada Clean Energy Fund developed a Total Cost of Ownership tool to help school districts weigh the costs and benefits of different electric bus options relative to diesel or propane alternatives, and takes into account factors like fuel and electricity costs, charging infrastructure upgrades, and available rebates.
 Reach out to us to use this free tool.